-Museum of Civilian Voices is the world's largest collection of stories of the civilians who suffered from the War in Donbass
+The Museum of Civilian Voices is the world’s largest collection of stories from civilians who suffered from Russia’s war against Ukraine

 Preserving the past and the present for a better future